ned14/outcome/doc/md/08-expectedsynopsis.md

 You should read <a href="http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0323r1.pdf">P0323R1</a>
 if you want a C++ standards level of detail regarding exactly what each member function's preconditions, effects and postconditions are.
-Unless otherwise indicated, Outcome's Expected behaves exactly the same.
+Unless otherwise indicated, Outcome's Expected has the same semantics and API, even if not necessarily exactly the reference signature.
 Outcome uses the **exact same** unit test suite as the LEWG Expected reference implementation, and passes it handily.
 As the LEWG reference implementation updates its unit test suite, we shall keep pace.